-Working through a lot of practice questions is a great way to use your exam-emulating course, as you’ll be answering at least 100 questions during the CIA exam parts.
-But answering plenty of practice questions is also beneficial for applying what you’re learning from your course.
+Working through many practice questions is a great way to use your exam-emulating course, as you’ll be answering at least 100 questions during the CIA exam parts.
+But answering plenty of practice questions is also beneficial for applying what you learn from your course.

 You need to make sure that you’re successfully soaking up all of the information in the books and video lectures and understanding it correctly.
 Conveniently, answering practice questions enables you to gauge your progress in these areas.

 Furthermore, practice questions also allow you to refine your skills with the different types of MCQs the real CIA exam presents.
-If you don’t see enough practice questions during your study sessions, you’re more likely to be stumped by some of the questions you see on exam day.
+If you don’t see enough practice questions during your study sessions, you’ll likely be stumped by some of the questions you see on exam day.

 Finally, only by answering practice questions can you perfect the time management you’ll need to get through all of the questions in each CIA exam part.
-Remember, you’ll only have 2 hours to finish the 100 MCQs of CIA exam Part 2.
+Remember, you’ll only have 2 hours to finish the 100 MCQs of the CIA exam Part 2.
 Consequently, sticking to a time limit of 1.2 minutes per question requires regular training.

 You can accomplish each of these goals better by having more practice questions.
-With a large test bank, you have access to more questions about each exam topic, instead of just a few.
-You’re also more likely to see questions that look super similar to the ones the exam will serve you.
-And last but not least, a big test bank lets you solidify your stamina for the task of answering 100 MCQs in a row.
+With a large test bank, you can access more questions about each exam topic instead of just a few.
+You’re also more likely to see questions that look similar to the ones the exam will serve you.
+And last but not least, a big test bank lets you solidify your stamina for answering 100 MCQs in a row.